 Nina Mujkanovic, Software Engineer

 Nina Mujkanovic joined CERL in 2017.
 She performs system administration duties and contributes to various research projects as a software engineer.
 Prior to joining Cray, she was part of the HPC system administration team at the University of Bern in Switzerland, where she also earned an M.Sc. in computer science.
 During her studies, she specialized in advanced information processing, with a special focus on machine learning.
 Her thesis focused on creating a deep neural network for the detection of pathologies in the retina.
-Nina’s interests include deep learning, HPC and open source.
+Nina’s interests include deep learning, High Performance Computing and open source.